 Shoplifting is a common crime in Australia, which accounts for up to 40% of reported shop losses each year.
 Customer theft has dramatically increased every year and now accounts for over 50% of lost revenue.
 Shoplifting is the process of stealing goods from a store and usually involves hiding the item and leaving the store without paying for it.
 Unfortunately, it is often hard to identify a shoplifter as it is not only done by professionals but also the common person.

-The best initial defence against shoplifting is to train your employees to watch out for potential shoplifters.
+One of the best initial ways to prevent shoplifting is to train your employees to watch out for potential shoplifters.
 Your employees should be encouraged to greet the customers as they enter the store and offer help where possible as good customer service often deter thieves.
 Shelves should be regularly tidied so it is easier to spot any item that is stolen.
 Special attention should be paid to customers who are nervous or trying to hide from security cameras.

 Special attention should be paid to the dressing rooms to minimise the chances of theft as they are often blind spots for security cameras and allow shoplifters to conceal items before leaving.
 Depending on the activity within the store, a numbered tag system may be an effective solution if staff are trained to use it.
 We recommend talking to a retail security systems specialist to review the most appropriate security camera positions to deter shoplifters.